craigargh/cfg-python/lesson_plans/session_8.md

 This is the final session of the course.
 In the first half the students will have some time to finish off their projects.

 In the second half of the session, the students will present their team projects to the rest of the students.
-There are is also a short section where the instructor will briefly cover careers that use Python and further resources that the students might find helpful.
+There is also a short section where the instructor will briefly cover careers that use Python and further resources that the students might find helpful.

 If you have access to a projector for the student presentation, try to bring adapters for HDMI, displayport, mini-displayport, USB-C and whatever Macs use these days.